hemangandhi/music-lang-js/README.md

 - Why does the evaluator try to apply the outermost value?
 Make it don't.
 - Clean up the website a little bit: get a default width textbox and rearrange.
+- Divide the code up into "modules" -- some for parsing and some for the note effects
+- Better parser so that strings can exist and include spaces.

 Musical features: